hanxiaomax/Learncpp_CN/docs/10-1-Introduction-to-program-defined-user-defined-types.md

 Program-defined type definitions always end in a semicolon.
 Failure to include the semicolon at the end of a type definition is a common programmer error, and one that can be hard to debug because the compiler will usually error on the line _after_ the type definition.
 For example, if you remove the semicolon from the end of the `Fraction` definition (line 8) of the example above, the compiler will probably complain about the definition of `main()`(line 11).

-Warning
+!!! warning "注意"

 	Don’t forget to end your type definitions with a semicolon, otherwise the compiler will typically error on the next line of code.

 We’ll show more examples of defining and using program-defined types in the next lesson ([10.2 -- Unscoped enumerations](https://www.learncpp.com/cpp-tutorial/unscoped-enumerations/)), and we cover structs starting in lesson [10.5 -- Introduction to structs, members, and member selection](https://www.learncpp.com/cpp-tutorial/introduction-to-structs-members-and-member-selection/).

-Naming program-defined types
+## Naming program-defined types

 By convention, program-defined types are named starting with a capital letter and don’t use a suffix (e.g. `Fraction`, not `fraction`, `fraction_t`, or `Fraction_t`).

-Best practice
+!!! success "最佳实践"

 	Name your program-defined types starting with a capital letter and do not use a suffix.

 New programmers sometimes find variable definitions such as the following confusing because of the similarity between the type name and variable name: